Coordinator of Student Activities

 Outside the classroom, students are also asked to operate with much more independence and maturity than they might have needed to in high school.

 Student Development: Wheelock crafts programs and services outside the classroom that strive to help students develop along their own unique path.
-The College also articulates an intended shared transformation in our Wheelock Compact, which states: "You will become a more confident, knowledgeable, capable advocate for change, prepared to serve, lead and succeed in a variety of careers.
+The College also articulates an intended shared transformation, which states: "You will become a more confident, knowledgeable, capable advocate for change, prepared to serve, lead and succeed in a variety of careers.
 You will value learning, growth and opportunity as keys to a sustainable society.
 You will inspire a world of good."

 Student Involvement: A vital part of your student's education at Wheelock includes their pursuits outside the classroom.
 Many opportunities exist at Wheelock for your student to get involved, build social connections, and expand his or her leadership skills through student-led organizations, athletics teams, residence hall "house councils," class councils, and service-learning projects.